UW-Macrostrat/corelle/README.md

 }
 ```

-## Rotated features
+### Features for rotation

+For right now, features are not returned pre-rotated, but this capability will
+be added to the API.
+Instead, features are returned as-is, with
+`plate_id`, `old_lim`, and `young_lim` properties so they can be rotated client-side.

-### A named feature dataset
+#### A named feature dataset

-These feature datasets must be imported in advance; they are returned split on plate
+Arbitrary feature datasets (imported in advance on the backend).
-boundaries and with `plate_id`, `old_lim`, and `young_lim` properties so they can be
+The datasets are returned split on plate boundaries and  so they can be
 rotated on the client side.
 The example below fetches the `ne_110m_land` dataset.

 ```
 /api/feature/ne_110m_land?model=Seton2012
 ```

+TODO: allow listing of all named feature datasets.

 #### Modern plate polygons

-This route feature returns the plate polygons themselves.
+This route returns the plate polygons features themselves.

 ```
 /api/plates?model=Seton2012